murning/facing-the-music/README.md

 ## Binaural Sound Source Localisation Using Machine Learning

 This repository serves to document my undergraduate thesis for a BscEng in Electrical & Computer Engineering at the University of Cape Town.
+The goal of this project was to develop a binaural sound source localisation system using machine learning.
+This was undertaken as a proof of concept for an auditory perception system in a search and rescue robot.

 The following research question was proposed: